DrChrisLevy/fast-ai-course-sd/notebooks/10_activations.md

 plt.legend(range(5));
 ```

+We want the mean and std of the activations close to 0 and 1 respectively.

++++

 ### Pytorch hooks

 +++

 Hooks are PyTorch object you can add to any nn.Module.
-A hook will be called when a layer, it is registered to, is executed during the forward pass (forward hook) or the backward pass (backward hook).
-Hooks don't require us to rewrite the model.
+A hook will be called when a layer, it is registered to, is executed during the forward pass (forward hook) or the backward pass (backward hook). **Hooks don't require us to rewrite the model**.

 ```{code-cell} ipython3
 set_seed(1)